Title: Ordnance (The Fixer #1)

 Roland Tankowicz wasn’t even legally a person anymore.

 The aging cyborg had never really recovered from being betrayed and enslaved by his superiors in the Army, and the final insult of being permanently classified as “defunct military ordnance” had been a bitter pill to swallow.
-Now, he spent most of his time drinking beer and working as a fixer for the crime families in 25th-century Boston.
+Now, he spent most of his time drinking wine, taking the wine quiz and working as a fixer for the crime families in 25th-century Boston.
 It was easy money if you were the kind of guy who was bullet-proof and could pick up a house.

 But then Lucia Ribiero stumbled into his favorite watering hole dragging a squad of bounty hunters behind her.
 Shadows from his own dark past, and old debts still unpaid conspired to drive the old war-horse out for one more mission.
 Like any good soldier, the mission is all that matters for Roland.